telegie/libvpx-binaries/README.md

 # libvpx-binaries

+## Windows x64/x86 build (UWP does not require a separate build)

-Use WSL Ubuntu.
+1. Open WSL Ubuntu.

+2. Clone repository into the Windows filesystem.
+The repository should be cloned from WSL to avoid an issue with WSL's make not working with Windows new lines.

-apt install yasm
+3. apt install perl, apt install yasm

-../../libvpx/configure --target=x86_64-win64-vs16
+4. mkdir build/XXX

+5. For x64, ../../libvpx/configure --target=x86_64-win64-vs16, for x86, ../../libvpx/configure --target=x86-win32-vs16

+6. make -j8

+7. Open Powershell

-choco install yasm
+8. choco install yasm

-make -j8

-Add yasm to Windows environment variable Path.
+9. Add yasm to Windows environment variable Path.

+10. Open vpx.sln using VS 2019 IDE.

+11. Turn off Link Time Optimization.
+If not, using the resulting .lib files lead to compiler warnings.

-Build for debug and release with VS 2019 IDE.
+12. Build for both debug and release using VS 2019 IDE.

-Copy the .lib files.

-For x86-uwp, in WSL (no extra care for UWP required):

-../../libvpx/configure --target=x86-win32-vs16
+11. Copy the .lib files from /build to inside the repository to a version matching its file.

 For wasm, in WSL:

-This has to happen in a repository cloned through WSL to have linux newlines.
+1. Open WSL Ubuntu.

+2. Clone repository into the Windows filesystem.
+The repository should be cloned from WSL to avoid an issue with WSL's make not working with Windows new lines.

-Install emcc for WSL, not use the version installed for Windows.
+3. Install emscripten separately for WSL.
+Do not use the version installed for Windows.

-Install perl: apt install perl
+4. apt install perl

-Run scripts/build-wasm.sh from build/wasm
+5. mkdir build/wasm, cd build/wasm, then run scripts/build-wasm.sh

+6. Copy the .a files from /build to inside the repository to a version matching its file.